Building on Windows

 git submodule update --init

-ESP-IDF (Espressif IoT Development Framework) is the vendor-provided toolchain and SDK for the SOC used in Mystrix.
-It is a critical component of Matrix OS for Mystrix, and it's important to have it installed for building Matrix OS.
+ESP-IDF (Espressif IoT Development Framework) is the vendor-provided toolchain and SDK for the ESP32-S3 SoC used in Mystrix.

-- Install ESP-IDF by downloading the online installer and installing
+- Install ESP-IDF 5.3.x by downloading the online installer.
+The examples below assume

-. - Go to the installer folder and run the
+- Go to the installer folder and run

-to finish the installation.
-If you didn't change the default install path, it should be atC:\espressif\v5.3.1\install.bat
+install.batto finish the installation.
+If you didn't change the default install path, it should be atC:\espressif\v5.3.1\install.bat.

 Build Matrix OS